GaloisInc/simple-json-schema/README.md

 # Writing Schemas

 A schema file is very similar to a TypeScript file containing a collection of type synonyms.
-The following grammar specified the format of schema and describes the intended semantics.
+The following grammar specifies the format of schema and describes the intended semantics.